 Living Within Our Means

 Living within our means is one of the most pressing issues of this modern area.
 More than anything else, it highlights the struggle single or family go through every month to meet their financial obligations.
-That is because either we are living at the edge of satisfaction or the wanna be live.
+That is because either we are living at the edge of satisfaction or enjoying a wannabe life.

 Fortunately, the first is just a matter of readjusting to your reality.
 You have to learn how to say no to your loved ones.
 Engage in meaningful conversations to help them understand your current struggle.
+Build a relationship base on love, sincerity not on material things.
 Being honest will go a long way to avoid dramatic situations.
 Ultimately, you can change job, get a second job, change cities, be humble or simply pair up your expenses with your income.
 There is nothing wrong with asking for help and assistance; if nothing works out.
 Leverage the power of the community.

 But also living within your means is a matter of mindset.
 You have to learn the value of money and find a way to be detached from materials things.
 In the past, people were definitely living within their means and they were happier than our generation.
 You have to be consistent with yourself with a constant reality check.
 Remember, where you are coming from and where you are heading.
 Setting long-term visions and goals, for example, retire early or building generational wealth.
 In this case, you will acknowledge every single penny and the blessing of building genuine and honest relationships with people.
-There are no rules that say you can’t build wealth because you live paycheck to paycheck.
+Clean it your environment and drop people with negative energy, dark thoughts, and impulsive buyers.